 Current Course Bonus Gifts

-Currently the course is giving away a few free bonuses to encourage people to purchase.
+Currently the course comes with three free bonuses to add value to the package.
 These are as follows:

-The course is the only one of its kind delivered by qualified teachers from the founding University of Massachusetts Medical School & Center of Mindfulness.
-And this really shows in terms of the depth and the professionalism of the structure of the course and materials provided.
+The course is the only one of its kind delivered by qualified teachers from the University of Massachusetts Medical School & Center of Mindfulness.